MicrosoftDocs/fabric-docs/docs/data-factory/format-binary.md

 ---
-title: How to configure Binary format in Data Factory data pipeline
+title: How to configure Binary format in the data pipeline of Data Factory in Microsoft Fabric
-description: This article explains how to configure Binary format in Data Factory data pipeline.
+description: This article explains how to configure Binary format in the data pipeline of Data Factory in Microsoft Fabric.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to